matrix-org/matrix-spec/README.md

 1. Install the extended version (often the OS default) of Hugo in version 0.93:
    <https://github.com/gohugoio/hugo/releases/tag/v0.93.3>
-   Download the right `hugo_extended_*` for your platform and put it in your file path or the root directory and remember to execute it from there).
-Note that currently the spec won't build in newer Hugo versions.
+   Download the right `hugo_extended_*` for your platform and put it in your file path or the root directory and remember to execute it from there.
+   Note that currently the spec won't build in Hugo v0.114+.

    Alternatively, use the Docker image at https://hub.docker.com/r/klakegg/hugo/.
 (The "extended edition" is required